 |Teacher Education Subject Specific||3||NA|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 122 students took at least one online class at Caribbean University - Bayamon.
-This is a decrease from the 805 students who took online classes the previous year.
+In 2020-2021, 823 students took at least one online class at Caribbean University - Bayamon.
+This is an increase from the 122 students who took online classes the previous year.